Warning issued after armed Red Line robberies downtown targeting juveniles

 Police said the suspects are approaching juveniles on the Red Line, display or imply that they have a gun and then take the victims’ money.

-Police said the suspects in the first robbery are two African Americans, 17-25 years old.
+Police said the suspects in the first robbery are two African Americans, 17 to 25 years old.

-The suspect in the second robbery is described as an African American, 5’6”-5’8”, 130-140 lbs., brown eyes, wearing a black jacket, black pants and a tattoo of the cross on his forehead.
+The suspect in the second robbery is described as an African American, 5 feet 6 inches tall to 5 feet 8 inches tall, 130 to 140 pounds, brown eyes, wearing a black jacket, black pants and a tattoo of the cross on his forehead.

 If you have any information, contact the Bureau of Detectives at 312-747-8380.